The Society in Dedham for Apprehending Horse Thieves: 21st century

 The annual meeting of the Society takes place on the first Tuesday of December each year.
 At the 192nd annual meeting in 2002 "more than 200 proud members... toasted their success last night at their annual meeting, a bacchanalian affair featuring bad jokes, old-time music, a generous amount of both spirit and spirits and a virtual who's who of political and business life."
 In 2007 members came from as far away as California, just to attend the dinner.

 One member, whose "hulking frame could barely contain his enthusiasm for the group," told a reporter that the annual meeting was "the greatest event in the history of Dedham, ever.
 And the best part is, it has no redeeming value whatsoever, except for pointless fun and unbelievable camaraderie."
 In recent decades, the dinner has always been roast beef.
 Some years, photos of horses are brought in "to acquaint riders who may never have seen one before."

 For many years it was a men's only club, but in 2012 Margo Pyle became the Society's first female Rider, or one who is responsible for searching for horse thieves when one is stolen.
 Being elected a Rider is "a position of signal honor."
+There are between five and 10 Riders elected at each annual meeting, with each elected Rider receiving a badge.
+Each Rider must take an oath whereby they swear to ride out and apprehend any thieves.

 In 2020, when a horse named Leo went missing in Bear Brook State Park in New Hampshire, Clerk-Treasurer Kevin Hampe was contacted asking if the Society would help looking for it.
 Hampe initially thought the call was a joke, but eventually informed the caller that the Society's jurisdiction is limited to within 20 miles of the Norfolk County Courthouse.